chelle0425/IntPyGMT/README.md

 # IntPyGMT
-A simple code that overlays a matplotlib widget on top of a ˆborderlessˆ PyGMT basemap to enable coordinate selection.
+A simple code that overlays a matplotlib widget on top of a _borderless_ PyGMT basemap to enable coordinate selection.

 ### Installation
 This code works in conjunction with PyGMT virtual environment (see https://www.pygmt.org/latest/install.html)